BlaineBeltran/HTML5-Course/README.md

 # HTML5-Course

-In this course I will be creating my own portfolio using HTML5, CSS, and Javascript
+In this course I will be going through the basics of HTML 5